-Miscellaneous: The size of the Walrus population in Svalbard and Franz Josef Land is estimated to be around 2,000 animals, but is increasing.
+Miscellaneous: The size of the Walrus population in Svalbard and Franz Josef Land is estimated to be between 3,000 and 4,000 animals and is increasing.
 The strong skin, that was used amongst other things for machine belts during the early days of industrialisation, and also the ivory were highly sought-after goods.
 Since the 17th century, there has been heavy hunting pressure on Walrus in Spitsbergen.
 On countless occasions, several hundred animals were killed within hours.
 Before those cruel days, Walrus must have been very abundant anywhere in Svalbard, even including Bjørnøya.

 Hunting was finally banned completely in 1952, and this total protection is still in force in Svalbard.
 The population is increasing, but still nowhere near its original size.
 Recent threats include disturbance at the haul-out sites, contamination with environmental toxins, climate change and oil spills.

 Polar bears occasionally try to kill a Walrus, although they have respect for the strong tusks.
 Orcas may be dangerous for Walrus in the water.
 Other than that, there is no predator that Walrus would have to fear.
 Little is known about the life expectancy, but it will surely be beyond 30 years, possibly 40.